alvin677/marsx/README.md

   https://www.learn-js.org/

+MarsX is using Three.js and a modified version of their editor.
+Everything possible with Three.js is possible in the MarsX editor.

 # Lifecycle methods
 ```js
 function update(event) {} // Executed right before a frame is going to be rendered.
 Its primary purpose is to update the state of the 3D object which owns the script.
 The method has an event parameter which holds a time and delta property. time represents the elapsed time in milliseconds and delta represents the time between two frames in milliseconds.